sfu-ireceptor/turnkey-service-php/doc/sanitychecking.md

-# Ensuring the data was loaded properly into the Turnkey
+# Ensuring the data was loaded successfully into the Turnkey

+Due to the dimensions of the metadata and the number of steps involved in curating and loading data, the overall process can be prone to error.
 We provide a script that allows to verify that the data was loaded successfuly into the Turnkey.
 Quality assurance is performed on the following levels:

 1) Count number of samples found in metadata against the number of samples found in API response for a given study ID
 2) Ensure all samples are uniquely identified for a study in metadata and API response